DEMCON/libstored/README.md

   by adding another capability in a subclass of stored::Debugger.
 - There are sufficient hooks by the store to implement any application-specific synchronization method, other than the Embedded Debugger.
+- The store and all other libstored classes are not thread-safe.
+  Using threads is troubling anyway, use [fibers](https://github.com/jhrutgers/zth) instead.
 - All code is normal C++, there are no platform-dependent constructs used.
   Therefore, all platforms are supported: Windows/Linux/Mac/bare metal (newlib), x86/ARM, gcc/clang/MSVC).